disutils/disutils-docs/guides/bots/PrivateEyes/commands.md

 Go and get your premium subscription now to use these commands.
 !!!

-!!!
-Even I don't have access to these commands.
-RejectModders give me premium access or I ain't gonna write about these commands.
-!!!

 These commands are may look the same as the one above but trust me they have better results and of course more tags.
 So once again remember to lock the door but this time double check it.

 ### 4.1 SFW Tags